Healthcare specific training

 Daniel Goldman.

-'80 % of people who experience rudeness spend time thinking about that rudeness' - Civility Saves Lives.
 A study by Development Dimensions International found that of more than 15,000 leaders in 18 countries workers who master empathy make the most successful leaders.
 It cited empathy as the No. 1 skill of a great leader.

 DESCRIPTION: This one-day course examines, in a unique, thought provoking and human way, the important role empathy and emotional awareness plays in inclusive leadership, staff well-being and productivity, and what erodes it.
 Delegates will develop understanding of the psychology of emotionally focused thinking and outcomes and learn essential skills to understand and implement effective relationship focused work, underpinned with empathy and emotional development.